WooCommerce: Add “Quantity” Label in front of Add to Cart Button

-Here’s another little WooCommerce tweak for your website user experience: let’s add a string just in front of the Add to Cart button that says “Quantity: “.
-As usual, the biggest thing is looking for the right “hook”… but thankfully WooCommerce plugin is full of them and adding a string where we want is so easy πŸ™‚
+Here’s another little WooCommerce tweak for your website user experience: let’s add some text in front of the Add to Cart button that says “Quantity: “.

 PHP Snippet: Add “Quantity” Label in front of Add to Cart Button – WooCommerce